-While there are many ways to design and deliver an exploration of teaching course, the following are common elements of how programs have been designed:
+While there are many ways to design and deliver an exploration of teaching course, the following are common elements of how most programs are designed:

-- Academic support and advising is critical to high school graduation and college acceptance.
+- Academic support and advising are embedded in the program, as they are critical to high school graduation and college acceptance.

 Semester One (90 hrs.) – Seminar